csc-training/summerschool/background_knowledge.md

 end program demoprogram
 ```

-Compile the code:
+Compile the code on Linux command line:

     gfortran test.f90 -o test.x

-Execute the binary:
+Execute the binary on Linux command line:

     ./test.x

+This gives the following output:

+    Hello n=4
+    Sum of a is   11.000
+     Sum is large
+    Sum of b is    6.600

 In addition to Fortran, it is beneficial to have some knowledge on C/C++ languages as the GPU programming languages are mostly based on these languages.
 Please review the C and C++ sections above how this same Fortran code could look like in C and/or C++.